The Cabinet of Dr. Caligari: Film

+The 1983 film Caligari's Cure, directed by avant-garde filmmaker Tom Palazzolo, was an experimental updating of The Cabinet of Dr. Caligari that featured extensive clips from it.
+While Caligari's Cure remains obscure, it was generally well-received.

 A quasi-sequel, called Dr. Caligari, was released in 1989, directed by Stephen Sayadian and starring Madeleine Reynal as the granddaughter of the original Caligari, now running an asylum and performing bizarre hormonal experiments on its patients.
 The sex-driven story ultimately had little in common with the original film.
 In 1992, theatre director Peter Sellars released his only feature film, The Cabinet of Dr. Ramirez, an experimental film loosely based on Caligari.
 However, the storyline was created as the film was being made, so it has few similarities with the original film.
 The film was screened only at the 1992 Sundance Film Festival and never theatrically released.
 An independent film remake of Caligari edited, written and directed by David Lee Fisher was released in 2005, in which new actors were placed in front of the actual backdrops from the original film.
 The actors performed in front of a green screen, then their performances were superimposed in front of matte shots based on the original sets.
 Doug Jones played the role of Cesare.